mazeincoding/Mazeway/README.md

 > This is not like a Zed AI documentation where it's full of "this section isn't complete" and you just know there's gonna be a million issues along the way.
 >
 > Though I have to be honest, I did build Zed AI some time ago with no issues.
 But no dev wants to read "The instructions are not yet complete".

+I see a lot of new apps having only 5% of authentication.
+Including:
+- Missing login page
+- No "forgot password" option
+- Missing crucial security (2FA, device sessions, email alerts, and more)
+- Weird UI glitches with auth
+- No way to connect account to multiple providers (or delete some)

+These are the kind of things users expect to see in your app.
+And when they don't, they think:
+- "This app is not complete"
+- "It's unprofessional"
+- "Seems sketchy"

+This starter pack includes all of that.

 ## The project comes with:
 - Sign-in options: